We deeply care

 Logistics and packaging in detail

-From the reorganization of transport routes to the use of new technologies, all the way to more sustainable packaging alternatives, find out more about how we are also reducing CO2 emissions and conserving resources in the long-term in our packaging and logistics operations.
+From the reorganization of transport routes to the use of new technologies, all the way to more sustainable packaging alternatives, find out more about how we are also working on reducing CO2 emissions and conserving resources in the long-term in our packaging and logistics operations.

 Our Foundation with focus on our Planet